Varshini287/Resume/README.md

-# Resume
+Varshini H A – Artificial Intelligence & Data Science Graduate 🚀 Passionate about GenAI, automation, and building creative AI projects at the intersection of growth and technology.
-Varshini H A – AI &amp; Data Science Graduate
+📄 [View My Resume](